-Figures 8-10 show catch, by numbers, of native and introduced species of fishes summarized on a weekly basis.
-The line shows the average weekly stage of the Columbia River at Vancouver.
-A common pattern among these graphs is that there are more native fishes in the catch early in the sample period but are surpassed by introduced fishes later in the sample period.
 The large numbers of introduced fishes at the end of the sampling period are mostly young-of-the-year (YOY) carp and brown bullhead at Ruby Lake, YOY carp, banded killifish, black crappie, and brown bullhead at Wigeon Lake, and YOY carp and brown bullhead at the inbound trap at Multnomah North.
-The outbound trap at Multnomah North did not demonstrate the same pattern of juvenile fish movement, although a fair number of yellow perch (Perca flavescens) and carp were recorded.
+The outbound trap at Multnomah North did not demonstrate the same pattern of juvenile fish movement, although many introduced yellow perch (Perca flavescens) and carp were recorded at the end of the sampling period.
 Another pattern is that large catches appear to be associated with a change in water level.